stretch327/xojo_constraintkit/Release Files/Docs/SOSMobileStackView.md

 Removes the view at the specified index from the stack

 **ScrollViewHandle() As Ptr**
-Returns a pointer to the underlying UIStackView
+Returns a pointer to the underlying UIScrollView

 ## Properties
 **Alignment As Alignments**